com-lihaoyi/sourcecode/README.md

 This information is also available via an `implicit`, letting you write functions that automatically pull it in.

-Using SourceCode on heavily abstracted code can help change what you see in debug printouts from this:
+Using SourceCode on code dealing with lots of anonymous functions or anonymous classes can easily turn what you see in your debug printouts from this:

 ![Before](docs/Before.png)